 I wondered whether to point this beautiful insect out to this complete, and youngish, stranger, as I stood there, facing the wall.

-And what determined ant and bee like endeavour to protect societies’ few queens, and their 10,000 strong entourage during their brief Welsh swarm later in the week.
+However, what determined insect like endeavour, is involved here, to protect societies’ few queens, and their 10,000 strong entourage, during their brief Welsh swarm later in the week.